slamora/brackets-wiki/CSS-Context-API-implementation-spec.md

 <br />

-All the above example will return a rule info object with "position.tokenType" assigned to PROP_NAME. "prop.index" and "prop.values" are not used for PROP_NAME token type so they will have default values.
+All the above examples will return a rule info object with "context" assigned to PROP_NAME. "index" and "values" are not used for PROP_NAME token type so they will have default values.

-For example 1 and 2  "prop.name" will be an empty string since the cursor is not in any property name.
-Example 3 to 5 will have "clip" assigned to "prop.name". "position.offset" is the cursor offset in the current token "clip" and it is zero for example 3, 4 for example 4 and 1 for example 5.
+For example 1 and 2  "name" will be an empty string since the cursor is not in any property name.
+Example 3 to 5 will have "clip" assigned to "name". "offset" is the cursor offset in the current token "clip" and it is zero for example 3, 4 for example 4 and 1 for example 5.

 <br />